SciNet: Evaluating AI Agents in Relation-Aware Scientific Literature Retrieval: Demonstrating the Practical Value of SciNet via Downstream Applications

 Taken together, these findings underscore that \textbf{capturing literature relations is critical for practical downstream applications}.
 Systems with access to richer relational context produce more coherent, informative, and useful survey reports.
 Beyond literature review, literature relations can also provide significant benefits in other applications such as automated experiment design, innovation ideation, and scientific knowledge discovery.
-This highlights the practica value of our benchmark in supporting the development of systems capable of nuanced scientific reasoning that directly benefits real-world applications.
+This highlights the practical value of our dataset in supporting the development of systems capable of nuanced scientific reasoning that directly benefits real-world applications.
+Finally, we provide a detailed analysis of deployment costs and retrieval latency for scientific networks in Appendix~\ref{appendix:deployment_costs}.